- Professor of law at Georgetown University

 In a 6-3 decision issued on June 21, 2010, the Supreme Court ruled that the law making it a crime for Americans to provide “material support” of any kind to a foreign terrorist organization was constitutional – even in cases where the material support was for ostensibly peaceful purposes.
 Cole, for his part, lamented that the Court’s ruling “basically says the First Amendment allows making peacemaking and human rights advocacy a crime.”

-In addition to his professorial and litigation-related activities, Cole is also the legal-affairs correspondent for The Nation, and an advisory board member with the Bill of Rights Defense Committee.
-Moreover, he has served as co-chairman of the Constitution Project's Liberty and Security Committee, a commentator on NPR's All Things Considered, and a regular contributor to the New York Review of Books.
+In addition to his professorial and litigation-related activities, Cole has been a legal-affairs correspondent for The Nation, and an advisory board member with the Bill of Rights Defense Committee.
+Moreover, he has served as co-chairman of the Constitution Project‘s Liberty and Security Committee, a commentator on NPR‘s All Things Considered, and a regular contributor to the New York Review of Books.

 For additional information on David Cole, click here.